 The Andis is lightweight and comfortable in your hands as you work.
 It also comes with a portable sleeve to easily pack away and transport when you need to.

 There are some cons, however.
-This is not a wireless nor rechargeable model so not quite as portable as the Dremel or Rimposky.
+This is not a wireless nor rechargeable model so not quite as portable as the Lucky Tail or Rimposky.

 Some users have had some difficulty in using this tool.
 You need to tighten the sand bands to the sanding drum correctly and securely before use.
 You can always reach out to the manufacturer for further guidance.
 So, it is not quite as simple to use as other models on this list.